Relative double commutants in coronas of separable C*-algebras: Main results

-\begin{thm} Let $B$ be a separable simple stable nuclear \C*.
+\begin{corollary} Let $B$ be a separable simple nuclear \C*.
 Suppose that $D$ is a separable norm-closed unital subalgebra of $\Mbb$.
-It is then equal to its relative double commutant. \end{thm} \begin{proof} Since $h_1\colon \Mb\to\Mbk$ is an isomorphism of $\Mb$ onto the $p_1$ corner of $\Mbk$, we can embed $D\subseteq \Mbb$ inside the larger algebra $\Mbkbk$.
-Let us call this image $D_1$, and then $D_1=h_1(A)$ for some separable unital subalgebra $A$ of $\Mb$.
-To show that the original $D$ is equal to its double relative commutant, we must show that $D_1$ is equal to its double relative commutant in its corona block.
-From Proposition~\ref{prop:technical.i} this result will follow if we can show the apparently stronger result that the double relative commutant of $\Sinf (A)$, relative to the whole corona, is equal to itself.
+It is then equal to its double relative commutant. \end{corollary} \begin{proof} If $B$ is stable, the result follows from \cref{theorem:main} and \cref{prop:technical.i}.
+If $B$ is not stable, then the given unital subalgebra $D$ of the corona $\Mbb$ is a subalgebra of the $p_1$ corner of the corona of the stabilization, $\Mbkbk.$ The previous case implies that the double relative commutant of $D$ relative to the corona of the stabilization is equal to the unitisation of~$D$.
+Now \cref{lem:relative}, with $p$ taken to be the unit of the corner, implies that the double relative commutant of $D$ remains the same, up to a unitization, when computed in $p(\Mbkbk)p = \Mbb$. \end{proof}